The geometric distribution of Selmer groups of elliptic curves over function fields: Introduction

 \subsubsection{Summary of the main difficulties}

 Experts will recognize that the distribution in this ``large $q$ limit'' is completely determined by certain monodromy representations.
+Letting $\smespace d B$ be the ``moduli space of smooth height $d$ elliptic surfaces'' (described more precisely in \autoref{subsection:notation-monodromy}) the relevant monodromy representations take the form $\mono n d B : \pi_1(\smespace d B) \ra \gl(\vsel n d B)$.
+Their significance lies in the fact that they control the number of connected components of moduli spaces parameterizing Selmer elements.
+Let us call the image of $\mono n d B $ the \emph{(arithmetic) monodromy group}, and the image of $\mono n d B |_{\pi_1((\smespace d B)_{\ol{\F}_q})}$ the \emph{geometric monodromy group}.

-Let us talk through some of the difficulties in order to orient the reader where the content of the paper lies.
-First, it is important that we determine the image of monodromy precisely.
-If we had just wanted to compute the moments of $\Sel_n$, then it would have been enough to know that the image of monodromy is ``large enough.''
-However, the behavior of the distribution depends more subtly on the monodromy representation.
+Let us talk through some of the difficulties in proving \autoref{theorem:main} in order to orient the reader where the content of the paper lies.
+First, it is important that we determine the monodromy group precisely.
+If we had just wanted to compute the moments of $\Sel_n$, then it would have been enough to know that the geometry monodromy group is ``large enough.''
+However, the behavior of the distribution depends more subtly on the arithmetic monodromy group.
 For example, it turns out that sometimes the Selmer distribution does not have a limit as $q \rightarrow \infty$, and this can happen even when $q$ is taken only over powers of a fixed odd prime $p$.
 Nevertheless, both the ``$\limsup_{q \rightarrow \infty}$'' and the ``$\liminf_{q \rightarrow \infty}$'' exist, and tend towards each other as the height tends to $\infty$.

-This occurs when the \emph{arithmetic} monodromy group contains an element of non-trivial spinor norm (see \autoref{subsubsection:spinor}) but the \emph{geometric} monodromy group does not; the fluctuation of this property over field extensions creates the discrepancy between $\limsup_{q \rightarrow \infty} $ and $\liminf_{q \rightarrow \infty}$.
+In a bit more detail, it is possible that for fixed height $d$, the Selmer distribution does not have a well defined limit as $q \to \infty$.
+Specifically, the $\limsup_{q \rightarrow \infty}$ and $\liminf_{q \rightarrow \infty}$ do not agree when, for an infinite sequence of $q$'s over which the limits run, the \emph{arithmetic} monodromy group contains an element of non-trivial spinor norm (see \autoref{subsubsection:spinor}) but the \emph{geometric} monodromy group does not.
+In this case, the arithmetic monodromy group fluctuates between two possibilities, which ends up creating a discrepancy between $\limsup_{q \rightarrow \infty} $ and $\liminf_{q \rightarrow \infty}$.